charludo/barely/docs/plugins/readingtime.md

 Estimates the reading time in minutes for a page or post.
 Common feature for blogs.

+If WPM_FAST does not equal WPM_SLOW, displays an estimate of `x - y` minutes.
+Otherwise, only a single number is displayed.

 ---

 Display the reading time like this in your template: